Unsupervised Video Domain Adaptation for Action Recognition: A Disentanglement Perspective: Experiments

 \subsection{Property Analysis}

 \textbf{Disentanglement Analysis}.
-We analyze the disentanglement effect of \textit{TranSVAE} on Sprites and show results in Fig.~\ref{fig.sprites}.
+We analyze the disentanglement effect of \textit{TranSVAE} on Sprites \cite{yingzhen2018disentangled} and show results in Fig.~\ref{fig.sprites}.
 The left subfigure shows the original sequences of the two domains.
-The ``Human" and ``Alien" are with completely different appearances and the former is \textit{casting spells} while the latter is \textit{slashing}.
+The ``Human" and ``Alien" are completely different appearances and the former is \textit{casting spells} while the latter is \textit{slashing}.
 The middle subfigure shows the sequences reconstructed only using $\{\mathbf{z}_1^\mathcal{D},...,\mathbf{z}_T^\mathcal{D}\}$.
 It can be clearly seen that the two sequences keep the same action as the corresponding original ones.
 However, if we only focus on the appearance characteristics, it is difficult to distinguish the domain to which the sequences belong.
 This indicates that $\{\mathbf{z}_1^\mathcal{D},...,\mathbf{z}_T^\mathcal{D}\}$ are indeed \textit{domain-invariant} and well encode the semantic information.
 The right subfigure shows the sequences reconstructed by exchanging $\mathbf{z}_d^\mathcal{D}$, which results in two sequences with the same actions but exchanged appearance.
 This verifies that $\mathbf{z}_d^\mathcal{D}$ is representing the appearance information, which is actually the \textit{domain-related} information in this example.
 This property study sufficiently supports that \textit{TranSVAE} can successfully disentangle the domain information from other information, with the former embedded in $\mathbf{z}_d^\mathcal{D}$ and the latter embedded in $\{\mathbf{z}_1^\mathcal{D},...,\mathbf{z}_T^\mathcal{D}\}$.

-We also include an anonymous live demo at the link\footnote{ \url{https://huggingface.co/spaces/anonymous-demo/Anonymous-TranSVAE-Demo}}.
+\textbf{Complexity Analysis}.
+We further conduct complexity analysis on our \textit{TranSVAE}.
+Specifically, we compare the number of trainable parameters, multiply-accumulate operations (MACs), floating-point operations (FLOPs), and inference frame-per-second (FPS) with existing baselines including TA$^3$N \cite{chen2019temporal}, CO$^2$A \cite{da2022dual}, and CoMix \cite{sahoo2021contrast}.
+All the comparison results are shown in Tab.~\ref{tab.inference}.
+From the table, we observe that \textit{TranSVAE} requires less trainable parameters than CO$^2$A and CoMix.
+Although more trainable parameters are used than TA$^3$N, \textit{TranSVAE} achieves significant adaptation performance improvement than TA$^3$N (see Tab.~\ref{tab.ucf-hmdb} and Tab.~\ref{tab.jester-and-kitchens}).
+Moreover, the MACs, FLOPs, and FPS are competitive among different methods.
+This is reasonable since all these approaches adopt the same I3D backbone.

 \textbf{Ablation Study}.
 We now analyze the effectiveness of each loss term in Eq.~(\ref{overall_loss}).
 We compare with four variants of \textit{TranSVAE}, each removing one loss term by equivalently setting the weight $\lambda$ to $0$.
 The ablation results on UCF-HMDB, Jester, and Epic-Kitchens are shown in Tab.~\ref{tab.ablation}.
 As can be seen, removing $\mathcal{L}_{\text{cls}}$ significantly reduces the transfer performance in all the tasks.
 This is reasonable as $\mathcal{L}_{\text{cls}}$ is used to discover the discriminative features.
 Removing any of $\mathcal{L}_{\text{adv}}$, $\mathcal{L}_{\text{mi}}$, and $\mathcal{L}_{\text{ctc}}$ leads to an inferior result than the full \textit{TranSVAE} setup, and removing $\mathcal{L}_{\text{adv}}$ is the most influential.
 This is because $\mathcal{L}_{\text{adv}}$ is used to explicitly reduce the temporal domain gaps.
 All these results demonstrate that every proposed loss matters in our framework.